NGA Members Login

 The NGA has campaigned for a number of years for the role of clerk to governors to be professionalised.
 It is widely recognised that an effective clerk is a key element in the success of any governing board.

 All governing boards should seek to recruit high-quality professional clerks and pay them appropriately.
-NGA does not think it is good practice for a clerk to be employed in the school in another role, but where this does happen there must be a clear job description and time allocation for when the individual is acting as clerk.
-All clerks must be performance managed and receive an annual appraisal.
+NGA does not think it is best practice for a clerk to be employed in the school in another role, but where this does happen, there must be a clear job description and time allocation for when the individual is acting as clerk.
+In particular, the PA to the headteacher or chief executive should not be given the clerking role.
+All clerks must be performance managed, receive an annual appraisal with the chair and be provided with professional development.

 The NGA welcomes all state funded schools into its membership: local authority maintained schools, academies, free schools and university technical colleges.